boldbi/azure-arm-template/README.md

 New Bold BI Enterprise Edition Azure App Service deployment can be done by following the instructions from [here](https://github.com/boldbi/azure-arm-template/blob/master/How%20to%20deploy%20Bold%20BI%20Enterprise%20Application%20in%20Azure%20App%20service%20.md).

+**Note**: Image and PDF exporting are not supported in Azure App Service deployment.

 ## Deploy Bold BI Enterprise Edition and Bold Reports Enterprise in Azure Web App using ARM Template
 To deploy both Bold BI and Bold Reports on a single Azure App Service, kindly use the following repository. <br/>
 https://github.com/boldbi/bi_and_reports_azure-arm-template